QB Derek Carr says he embraces challenge of new city, team - WHIZ News

-LAS VEGAS (AP) — Quarterback Derek Carr said Thursday in first public comments since being benched by Las Vegas Raiders coach Josh McDaniels with two weeks left in the season that he is ready for the challenge of playing in a new city.
+LAS VEGAS (AP) — Quarterback Derek Carr said Thursday in his first public comments since being benched by Las Vegas Raiders coach Josh McDaniels that he is ready for the challenge of playing in a new city.

 “I once said that if I’m not a Raider I would rather be at home and I meant that, but I never envisioned it ending this way,” Carr posted on Twitter.
 “That fire burning inside of me to win a championship still rages.
 A fire no man can extinguish; only God.
 So I look forward to a new city and a new team who, no matter the circumstance, will get everything I have.”